kaweezle/krmfnbuiltin/README.md

   targetRevision: feature/experiment
 ```

-You now can commit the 10 modified manifests in your branch.
+You now can commit the 10 modified manifests in your branch and deploy the
+applications.

 <!-- prettier-ignore-start -->